 Importing an R package, unlike importing a python module, brings in random cruft that may have little to do with the names of the thing you just imported.
 That is, IMO, poor planning, although history indicates that most language designers don’t agree with me on that:

 Further, Data structures in R can do, and are intended to, provide first class scopes for looking up of names.
-You are, as apt of your explorations into data to bring the names of columns in a data set into scope just as much as the names of functions in a library.
-This is kind of useful, although the scoping proceedings do make my eyes water when this intersects with function definition.
+You are, in your explorations into data, as apt to bring the names of columns in a data set into scope as much as the names of functions in a library.
+This is kind of useful, although it leads to bizarre and unhelpful errors, so watch it.

 No scalar types…